What We Do

 Media & Social Marketing

-The WYC uses multiple media channels to raise awareness about Coalition activities and specific youth-focused issues.
-Social marketing campaigns, tip sheets for parents, news articles, and email and web communication are a few ways the Coalition increases its visibility and draws attention to important issues which all aim to increase positive youth behavior.
+WYC uses a variety of media channels to raise awareness about Coalition activities and youth-specific issues.
+Social marketing campaigns, tip sheets for parents, news articles, and email communication are a few ways the Coalition increases its visibility and draws attention to important issues- all of which aim to increase positive youth behavior.

 Past Projects